-Unesco world heritage sitesin the Lake Constace region
+Unesco world heritage sitesin the Lake Constance region

 Prehistoric pile dwellings discovered in the regions of Lake Constance and Upper Swabia have been added to the World Heritage list.
 Constance is the only place that boasts three UNESCO archaeological sites within its town boundaries.